-Tecnaria will be closed for Christmas holidays from 22 December 2020 to 6 January 2021 inclusive.
+Tecnaria will be closed for summer holidays from 11 August to 25 August included.
 For any enquiries please do not hesitate to contact us at [email protected]

 Sometimes hollow bricks and concrete floors cannot be consolidated using the proposed systems.
 Below is the description of an intervention with the insertion of steel beams in the existing floor